gumaerc-testorg/21m.732-fall-2008/content/pages/projects.md

 learning_resource_types:
 - Projects
 ocw_type: CourseSection
+parent_uid: null
 title: Projects
 uid: a9a6fc2a-c408-9c5f-33af-17e853279f1b
 ---

 This page contains details about the various activities students complete in and out of class.
-Examples of student work for some activities can be found on the [Image Galleries]({{< baseurl >}}/pages/image-galleries) page.
+Examples of student work for some activities can be found on the {{< resource_link 98c05d51-6d98-adcf-a7e7-203c245e831a "Image Galleries" >}} page.

 {{< tableopen >}}
 {{< theadopen >}}